• Skip to main content

 3. Place the baby arugula into a small dish and toss it with 1/2 of the vinaigrette.

-4. Arrange the dressed arugula on to a large platter, place the cooked and cooled ravioli on top of the arugula, and drizzle it with the remaining vinaigrette.
+4. Arrange the dressed arugula onto a large platter, place the cooked and cooled ravioli on top of the arugula, and drizzle it with the remaining vinaigrette.

 6. Sprinkle the entire salad with toasted pine nuts.